Grant Delpit: 2024

 Entering his fifth season, Delpit returned as the starting strong safety under head coach Kevin Stefanski and was paired with free safety Juan Thornhill.
 He opted to change his jersey number from No. 22 to No. 9.
 Delpit wore No. 9 at the beginning of his collegiate career at LSU and chose it after it became available following the departure of wide receiver Jakeem Grant.

 In Week 5, Delpit had seven combined tackles (five solo) in the Browns' 13–34 loss at the Washington Commanders, before exiting in the fourth quarter due to an injury.
 The following week, Delpit was inactive for the Browns' 16–20 loss at the Philadelphia Eagles due to a head injury.
 In Week 12, he collected a season-high ten combined tackles (six solo) during a 14–27 loss at the Pittsburgh Steelers.
 The following week, he made six combined tackles (five solo) before leaving in the fourth quarter of a 32–41 loss at the Denver Broncos due to a concussion.
 In 2024, he produced a total of 111 combined tackles (72 solo), one pass deflection, and one sack while starting in the 16 games he appeared in.

 2025

 In Week 7, Delpit had two special teams tackles and a forced fumble in a 31-6 win over the Miami Dolphins, earning AFC Special Teams Player of the Week.

+2026

+On July 30, 2026, Delpit signed a three–year, $48 million contract extension with the Browns.